-Port Macquarie-Hastings Council launched the Think 2050 Community Strategic Plan (CSP) community engagement on 4 December 2019.
-Council are now endeavoring to get the whole community involved in creating our future vision and help us understand what the expectations of our changing community are so we can create a new CSP.
+We launched the Think 2050 Community Strategic Plan (CSP) community engagement on 4 December 2019.
+We're now endeavouring to get the whole community involved in creating our future vision and help us understand what the expectations of our changing community are so we can create a new CSP.

-Participating in these events will give your school and its students the chance to contribute to the new CSP and meet educational outcomes relevant to many subject areas!
+Participating in these events will give your school and students the chance to contribute to the new CSP while also meeting educational outcomes relevant to many subject areas!

 Primary School Digital Art Competition

-If you have any questions regarding these initiatives email firstname.lastname@example.org or phone 6581 8094
+If you have any questions regarding any of these programs, please email firstname.lastname@example.org or phone 6581 8094.